Quarantiine/quarantiine/README.md

 ## My Next Projects
 - **ETMF Academy**: A web application that allows people learn and empower their mindset with the help of AI.
+- **AI Assitant**: A GenAI model designed to help with large and complex coding projects seamlessly

 ## Best Projects Right Now